luigi1115/odin-recipes/README.md

 # odin-recipes
-This current project is the Recipes.
+This current project is Recipes.
 I have to demonstrate my skills learned on Basic HTML.
 I have to create the boilerplate, then use images, links, lists, paragraph, headings and more basic skills teach on The Odin Project.